mattnickerson993/clinnotes2/README.rst

 About the Project
 ^^^^^^^^^^^^^^^^^^^^^
 Project is built with Django and uses Django allauth for authentication, including option for social authentication with google or amazon.
-Stripe is used for processes payments for upgrading to additional features.
+Stripe is used for processing payments for upgrading to additional features.
 CSS tailwind is used for styling.
 Django cookie cutter was used to build project.
-Tutorials from Matthew Freire

 Django all auth : https://django-allauth.readthedocs.io/en/latest/installation.html

 Stripe : https://stripe.com/docs

 Tailwind : https://tailwindcss.com/docs

 Tutorials from Matthew Freire were instrumental in learning stripe and tailwind to assist in development. : https://justdjango.com/

 If you'd like to run the project locally